A local test for global extrema in the dispersion relation of a periodic graph: Introduction

-In the setup of Theorem \ref{thm:mainII} the corner points $\CornerP$ are always critical due to the symmetry of the operator.
-These should be checked first, possibly followed by the general gradient descent search.
-But in any of the cases specified in the theorem, \emph{the search can stop at the first local minimum found}.
+We therefore envision the following application of Theorems~\ref{thm:mainI} and \ref{thm:mainII}.
+In the setting of Theorem~\ref{thm:mainI}, a gradient descent search for a local minimum of $\lambda(\alpha)$ is to be followed by a computation of $W$, using equation~\eqref{eq:W_def}.
+If $W$ is non-negative, Theorem~\ref{thm:mainI} guarantees that the global minimum has been found.
+If $W$ is sign-indefinite, our conjecture requires the search to continue.
+In the setting of Theorem \ref{thm:mainII} one should first check if any of the corner points $\CornerP$ is a local minimum, possibly followed by the general gradient descent search.
+But in any of the cases specified in the theorem, \emph{the search can stop at the first local minimum found}, without having to compute the matrix $W$.

-Next, we discuss informally the assumptions of our theorems and the ideas behind the proofs.
-One crossing edge per generator is a substantial but common assumption: even for $\mathbb{Z}^1$-periodic graphs with real symmetric $H$, the well-known Hill Theorem is known to fail in the presence of multiple crossing edges, see \cite{ExnKucWin_jpa10}.
-In dimension $d=4$ and higher an internal point may happen to be a local but not a global extremum; see Section~\ref{sec:examples} for an example.
-(Since Theorem~\ref{thm:mainI} is valid for any $d$, it follows that the corresponding $W$ is indefinite.)
+We now comment on the assumptions of our theorems.
+One crossing edge per generator is a substantial but common assumption: even for $\mathbb{Z}^1$-periodic graphs with real symmetric $H$, the well-known Hill Theorem fails in the presence of multiple crossing edges, see \cite{ExnKucWin_jpa10}.
+The restriction on the dimension in Theorem~\ref{thm:mainII} is also essential: in dimension $d=4$ and higher an internal point may be a local but not a global extremum.
+In Section~\ref{sec:examples} we provide such an example.
+(Since Theorem~\ref{thm:mainI} is valid for any $d$, it follows that the corresponding $W$ is sign indefinite.)

-At the heart of the proof of Theorem~\ref{thm:mainI} is a new idea we call the ``Lateral Variation Principle.''\footnote{In abstract setting of self-adjoint operators this principle is developed in a forthcoming paper \cite{BerKuc_future}.} To give a simplified overview,\footnote{This overview corresponds to the proof in Section~\ref{sec: proof of main thm} in the simpler case of eigenvector not vanishing anywhere ($P_{\Null(\Omega)}=0$) while denoting $R(\alpha) = \sum R_j(\alpha_j)$ in equation \eqref{eq:TS_decomposition}.
-A more precise explanation is given at the beginning of Section \ref{sec: proof of main thm}.} we decompose the operator $T(\alpha)$ as $T(\alpha) = S + R(\alpha)$, where $R(\alpha)$ is a rank-$d$ perturbation and $S$ does not depend on $\alpha$.
-It transpires that varying the perturbation $R(\alpha)$ around $\alpha = \alpha^\circ$ yields an eigenvalue function whose Morse index at $\alpha^\circ$ is equal to the spectral shift from $S$ to $T(\alpha)$.
-Knowing the value of the spectral shift allows us to put a bound on the eigenvalues of $T(\alpha)$, resulting in the estimate